TwoFistedJustice/mongoos-nested-schemas-example/readme.md

 Dependencies are: Express, Mongodb, Mongoose, and Body Parser.

-Mongo will run on localhost at 'mongodb://localhost:27017/nested'.
+Mongo will run in the development environment at localhost at 'mongodb://localhost:27017/NestedSchemas'.

 Mongoose will use native ES6 promises.

 Schemas are defined in the 'model...' files.

-**Files in the Repo**
+**Files in the App**

 1. app.js ---> starting point, location of express server

-2. mongooseConfig.js ---> four lines to make Mongoose kill cobras.
+2. config.js ---> environment variable config and mongoose configuration

 3. modelGarage.js ---> the top level schema